rangari-rani/cdac-projects-fullstack/Food-Fusion-mern/README.md

 ## 📬 Contact

-- This was one of my early projects from my MCA days.
-Feel free to explore my latest work on GitHub or LinkedIn!
+Built during my post-CDAC full-stack practice phase (2024).
-- 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
+📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
-⭐ If you found this project helpful, consider giving it a star!
+⭐ If you found this project helpful or insightful, feel free to leave a ⭐!